 Classes will be held Tuesday and Thursday all weeks except the following:

-- The week of September 3rd-the first class is Thursday, September 4th. - The week of October 13th-Fall Break is October 11-14 and there is thus no Tuesday class. - The week of November 24th-Thanksgiving occurs this week and only the Tuesday class will be held.
+- The week of September 7th-the first class is Thursday, September 10th. - The week of November 23rd-Thanksgiving occurs this week and only the Tuesday class will be held.